OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 On SeaExplorer gliders, all existing oxygen sensor integrations are installed in the forward wet payload section (the nose cone).
 External mounting is also feasible using external puck mounts on the dry payload, located approximately 1/3 of the way back, but is rare and generally only used for instrument trials.
 The Rinko AROD-FT is generally installed on the forward starboard connector, with the sensing foil and temperature probe 15 centimeters back from the tip of the nose and lightly sheltered to avoid damage when making contact with the nose.
 Both the foil and temperature probe are well exposed to flow.
 The new RBR Coda integration is also planned to present the foil and probe slightly set back from the tip of the nose, while remaining exposed to unmodified flow.
 The SBE43 is found only when accompanied with a Seabird pumped CT sensor; both of these sensors are placed in the nose where the RBR Legato CT sensor can be seen in the figure below.

 ### Antifouling
 Materials immersed in water experience a series of biological and chemical processes, resulting in the formation of complex layers with attached organisms.
-This biofouling can be divided into microfouling and macrofouling (Delgado et al., 2021).
+This biofouling can be divided into microfouling and macrofouling [@Delgado2021].
 In optodes sensors, biofouling can be severe enough to block oxygen molecules from entering the sensing foil.
 Aanderaa has different solutions that have been successfully applied, some includes:
 Copper tape (e.g. 3M 1181) or Copper/Nickel (last much longer) are easy antifouling solutions.
 When applying the tape, be sure that it is not in contact with any other metal parts otherwise, the tape will lose its antifouling properties.
 Paints / coatings - optical sensors, so these can only reduce growth nearby but not on the actual sensing foil